vincent-pli/resource-watcher/README.md

 # Resource-watcher

-The project is used for watch on resources of k8s, when anything changed on the watched resource (add, update, delete) will take action:
+The project is used for watching on resources of k8s, when anything changed on the watched resource (add, update, delete) will take action:
 - Send `Cloudevent` to specific `url`
 - Create k8s event